3dgeo-heidelberg/AImon/docs/index.md

 <!-- ### 🧭 Approach Development -->
-### Approach development
+### Method development and implementation
 <div style="text-align: justify">
-The methods are particularly suitable for operational use and adapted in order to deliver reliable and timely results.
+The developed methods are particularly suitable for operational use and adapted in order to deliver reliable and timely results.
 Automated information extraction represents a central interface between the PLS system in the field, the quality-assured change information, and the end users.
-Scientifically, we investigate and combine two complementary concepts that can integrate expert knowledge into automated data analysis:<br>
+Scientifically, we investigated and combined two complementary concepts that can integrate expert knowledge into automated data analysis:<br>

-&nbsp;&nbsp;&nbsp;&nbsp; 1. <u>Top-down approach via a knowledge- and rule-based classification of changes</u>: In that case, the users know exactly which events they want to find in the data streams and how these processes (e.g. rockfall) are defined in their sequence.
-A methodology and data management for fast and accurate searches must be developed and evaluated;<br>
+&nbsp;&nbsp;&nbsp;&nbsp; 1. <u>Top-down approach via a knowledge- and rule-based classification of changes</u>: In that case, the users know exactly which events they want to find in the data streams and how these processes (e.g. abrupt rockfall) are defined in their sequence.
+A set of new methods and and tools for data management for fast and accurate searches were developed and evaluated;<br>
 &nbsp;&nbsp;&nbsp;&nbsp; 2. <u>Data-driven approach using AI</u>: Machine learning methods find relevant change events after a user-controlled training phase and present them to the experts for evaluation.
-The users do not know in advance how the events, possibly also overlaid processes, are represented in the data, but can evaluate relevant from non-relevant events and thus train an AI model.<br>
+The users do not know in advance how the events, possibly also overlaid processes, are represented in the raw data.
+However, the users can distinguish relevant from non-relevant extracted events for their use case and thus train an AI model.<br>

-For this second approach, research must be carried out into how the state-of-the-art point cloud-based deep learning models can be trained quickly and as automatically as possible in the background and how the hyperparameters can be optimized.
-For the visualization of the detected and classified changes, it must be determined - in coordination with end users and the PLS operator - which abstraction levels and visualization forms are best suited for certain tasks and also specified reaction times.
-In contrast to visualization in 2D and 3D (e.g. in GIS or dashboards), fundamental research must be carried out for the visualization of 4D processes in PLS data due to a lack of existing methods.
+For the second approach, research was carried out to find out how the state-of-the-art point cloud-based deep learning models can be trained quickly and as automatically as possible in the background and how their hyperparameters can be optimized.
+For the visualization of the detected and classified changes, it was determined - in coordination with end users and the PLS operator - which abstraction levels and visualization forms are best suited for certain tasks and also specified reaction times.
+In contrast to visualization in 2D and 3D (e.g. in GIS or dashboards), fundamental research was carried out for the visualization of 4D processes in PLS data due to a lack of existing methods and tools.
 </div>

 ## ⚙️ Work packages
 <div style="text-align: justify">
 The following methods were developed by the
-<a href="https://www.geog.uni-heidelberg.de/en/3dgeo">3DGeo Research Group</a>.
+<a href="https://www.geog.uni-heidelberg.de/en/3dgeo">3DGeo Research Group</a> within their main work packages.

+### New concept of 'change events'
 A change event is characterized by different attributes, each representing a measurable dimension of the change.
 The diagram of Fig. 3 highlights the modular structure of change events, emphasizing how temporal and spatial metrics combine to define and categorize observed changes.
 A classifier assigns an event type to the change based on the characteristics, enabling semantic interpretation of what kind of event occurred (e.g., gravitational mass movement, change in vegetation, etc).<br>
 <img src="img/change_event_model.png?raw=true" alt="logo" style="width:500px;"/>
 </div>

 **Research target 1 - Hierarchical classification of detected change:**
 <div style="text-align: justify">Developing new methods and tools to automatically extract relevant change information from the last two point clouds.
-We analyse different types of changes in the terrain (e.g. rockfall events, movements or erosion processes) fully automatically by delimiting them in terms of time and space.
-Five different steps:
+The method analyses different types of changes in the terrain (e.g. rockfall events, movements or erosion processes) fully automatically by delimiting them in terms of time and space.
+Five different steps comprise:
 </div>
 - 1.1: Rule-based change classification
 - 1.2: [Hierarchical analysis](https://doi.org/10.5445/IR/1000180377)